-For years, my bug out bag has languished in a closet, stuffed to the gills with the gear that I “thought” I might need if forced to flee my home following a disruptive event.
+For years, my bug out bag has languished in a closet, stuffed to the gills with the gear that I “thought” I might need if I was forced to flee my home following a disruptive event.
 My bag, as precious as it was, weighed over 40 pounds and the zippers were to the point of bursting.
-It was full of gear to cover every contingency I could think of.

 How did this happen?
 Quite honestly, it happened gradually over a period of years.
-It started six years ago with my first B.O.B.
-That first effort included mostly the basics: fire making supplies, water purification tabs, a couple of knives, TP, a first aid kit, personal items, documents, and cash.
-At the time, I thought I was set.
-Of course I was wrong.
+It started six years ago with my first B.O.B, which was filled with the basics:

 Over the last six years, my knowledge of preparedness has grown exponentially, and with each new month, a light bulb has gone off and another piece of gear added to the pack.
 Clearly, it was time for a change.

 Why change?
-My bag had become a mish mash of items, most of which I would never need.
-The bag was too heavy and even if it was not, in an emergency I could not get to its poorly organized contents easily.
+Simply because my bag had become a mishmash of items, most of which I would never need.
+The bag was too heavy and even if it was not in an emergency I could not get to its poorly organized contents easily.

 This time I wanted to do it right.
 Before setting out to reconfigure my bug out bag, I set down some assumptions and goals.

-1. First and foremost, my bug out bag needed to address what I felt were the most-likely disruptive events to occur in my area.
-Yes, this would be a subjective risk evaluation but before continuing, I knew it had to be done lest I suffer another 40 pound behemoth backpack.
+- First and foremost, my bug out bag needed to address what I felt were the most likely disruptive events to occur in my area.
+Yes, this would be a subjective risk evaluation but before continuing, I knew it had to be done lest I suffer another 40-pound behemoth backpack.

-3. Since my intent is to hunker down and bug in, this was not going to be a traditional survival bag.
-It’s contents would not need provide for my survival needs in the wilderness for days on end.
+- Since my intent is to hunker down and bug in, this was not going to be a traditional survival bag.
+Its contents would not need to provide for my survival needs in the wilderness for days on end.

-5. Knowing that becoming sick or injured can prove deadly during an emergency, my primary Bug Out Bag would be supplemented by a separate First Aid Kit (FAK) that could be picked up an toted with me while carrying the B.O.B. on my back.
+- Knowing that becoming sick or injured can prove deadly during an emergency, my primary Bug Out Bag would be supplemented by a separate First Aid Kit (FAK) that could be picked up and toted with me while carrying the B.O.B. on my back.
 Included in my FAK would be a large assortment of essential oils.